Presenting Unbinned Differential Cross Section Results: Example

 We use the same simulations as in Ref.~\cite{Andreassen:2019cjw}, which are briefly summarized in the following.
 Proton-proton collisions are simulated at $\sqrt{s}=14$ TeV using \textsc{Pythia}~8.243~\cite{Sjostrand:2007gs,Sjostrand:2006za,Sjostrand:2014zea} with Tune 26~\cite{ATL-PHYS-PUB-2014-021}.
 Detector effects are emulated using the \textsc{Delphes}~3.4.2~\cite{deFavereau:2013fsa} fast simulation of the CMS detector, which uses particle flow reconstruction.
 The \textsc{Pythia} simulation will be called `data' and is also the model for the nominal `simulation'.
 An alternative simulation, to illustrate a systematic uncertainty, is provided by \textsc{Herwig}~7.1.5~\cite{Bahr:2008pv,Bellm:2015jjp,Bellm:2017bvx} with its default tune.
 Jets are clustered using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp} with radius parameter $R=0.4$ as implemented in \textsc{FastJet}~3.3.2~\cite{Cacciari:2011ma,Cacciari:2005hq}, using either all particle flow objects (detector-level) or stable non-neutrino truth particles (particle-level).
 To reduce acceptance effects, the leading jets are studied in events with a $Z$ boson with transverse momentum $p_T^Z>200$~GeV.
 A set of $500,000$ events are set aside as `data' and $500,000$ events from both \textsc{Pythia} and \textsc{Herwig} are then used for the simulation.
 To keep this example focused, we consider a two-dimensional unfolding of the $N$-subjettiness variables $\tau_1$ and $\tau_2$~\cite{Thaler:2010tr,Thaler:2011gf}.

 Both neural network models are implemented in \textsc{TensorFlow}~\cite{tensorflow} and optimized using \textsc{Adam}~\cite{adam}.
 The \textsc{OmniFold} network consists of three hidden layers with 50 nodes per layer using the rectified linear activation function (ReLU) for intermediate layers and a sigmoid for the final layer.
 Training proceeds for 20 epochs with a batch size of 10,000 and the algorithm is repeated for five iterations.
 The cINN stacks 12 affine coupling blocks, where each block consists of a fully connected multi-layer perceptron with 4 hidden layers, 16 nodes per layer and leaky ReLU as activation function.
 It is trained for 50 epochs and a batch size of 1000.
 None of these parameters were optimized.
+An schematic overview comparing both employed models is illustrated in Fig.~\ref{fig:overview}.

 In the case of the cINN, the nominal result is built by training on the particle-level and detector-level `simulation' and then applied to the detector-level `data'.
 Ten particle-level events are sampled from the density for each detector-level `data' event.
 In order to preserve the total cross section, each event is then given a weight of $w_i=0.1$.
 The first five sampled events in the proposed format are shown below ($\vec{x}_i=(\tau_{1,i},\tau_{2,i})$):